Mange/rofi-emoji/README.md

    directly in the focused window.
 2. `copy` - Only copies the selected emoji to your clipboard without trying to insert anything.
-3. `insert_no_copy` - Tries to insert the emoji in the focuse window, but without copyiing anything.
+3. `insert_no_copy` - Tries to insert the emoji in the focused window, but without copyiing anything.
 4. `menu` - Open the menu.
 Useful if you prefer to always get options when just pressing <kbd>Enter</kbd>.